freva-org/metadata-crawler/docs/source/index.rst

 - **Special rules**: conditionals and method/function calls (e.g. CMIP6 realm,
   time aggregation)
 - **Index backends**: JSONLines, DuckDB, Apache Solr, MongoDB
-- **Support of dataset versions**: Dataset versions are stored.
-Two types of datasets are allocated. data containing *all* dataset versions and the *latest* versions only.
+- **Support of dataset versions**: Dataset versions are stored separately.
+  Data containing *all* dataset versions and the *latest* versions only.

 The CLI uses a **custom framework** inspired by `Typer <https://typer.tiangolo.com>`_ but is **not** Typer.
 The Main commands are grouped under four verbs: